ChAoSUnItY/Ka-Pi/README.md

 }
 ```

+### About Ka-Pi's Coordinate

+Currently, Ka-Pi is served as an incubator crate (or repository) to track my current most focused on JVM related library
+work, once it's either stabilized or finished, it will be moved to an individual module, and Ka-Pi will still allow using
+by enable certain feature.

 ### See also

 There are other related jvm projects developed by me may help the production of JVM projects along with Ka-Pi: